MicrosoftDocs/security/compass/incident-response-process.md

   Microsoft’s Security Operations Center (SOC) has used a non-production Microsoft 365 tenant for secure communication and collaboration for members of the incident response team.

-A key expectation to manage is that your first recovery attempt may not fully succeed, so you may have to try again.

 ### Operations

-For the operations aspects of recovering from an incident, here are some critical success factors:
+For the operations aspects of recovering from an incident, here are some goals to consider:

 - Have a clear plan and limited scope